Avaiga/taipy-doc/docs/manuals/gui/pages.md

 # Pages

-Pages are the base for your user interface.
+Pages are the basis for the user interface.
 Pages hold text, images, or controls that display information that the application needs to publish and interact with the application data through visual elements.